City of Gulf Shores Public Safety Facility

 One of the standout features of The City of Gulf Shores Public Safety Building is the observation balcony located on the ocean side of the building, which provides a panoramic view of the Gulf of Mexico.
 The building also includes a commercial-grade elevator for ADA access to the second floor.
 To ensure the building’s longevity and durability, it was built to meet Fortified Building Standards and was designed with the intent of lasting for 100 years.

-The Building sits on the edge of the build to line of the Gulf of Mexico.
-The key design challenges were creating a building that could withstand the harsh beach environment and possible future hurricanes and storm surge, working with the existing public restroom, and creating a signature aesthetic that complemented the new park surrounding the buildings.
-To meet these challenges, the material selection was extremely important.
-Our team chose to use basic materials (CMU, concrete, and wood) which would not require painting, would patina over time, and could be expressed on the façade without exterior coverings.
-The concrete and grout were given an integral admix of water block.
-The CMU is a manufactured grind, polished unit with integral water block.
-The wood is cumuru which will patina over time to a light gray.
-These materials are consistent between the buildings and the landscape.
-Careful arrangement of these materials was incorporated in the buildings and landscape to provide texture.
+The building’s aesthetic is also noteworthy, as it was designed to complement the new park surrounding the buildings.
+The team chose to use basic materials such as CMU, concrete, and wood for the façade, which not only would patina over time but also would not require painting and could be expressed on the façade without exterior coverings.
+The concrete and grout were given an integral admix of water block, while the CMU is a manufactured grind, polished unit with integral water block.
+The wood used is cumuru, which will patina over time to a light gray.
+These materials are consistent between the buildings and the landscape, providing a cohesive and textured look.

 Overall, the City of Gulf Shores Public Safety Building is a testament to the importance of sustainable and low-impact development strategies, as well as the use of durable materials that can withstand the harsh beach environment and possible future hurricanes and storm surge.
 The building is a beautiful and functional addition to the Gulf Place beach area, and serves as an example of how architecture and design can enhance the connection between the community and the natural environment.